 Unlike castration that removes 100 percent of testosterone from the body, “Zeutering” removes only about 50 percent.
 Leydig cells that are responsible for the endocrine function of the testis are not affected and in test dogs, overall testosterone levels were reduced by 41-52 percent.
-The testis continue to produce the hormones at a level that recent research shows is protective and beneficial.
+The testis continues to produce the hormones at a level that recent research shows are protective and beneficial.

 Are There Side Effects?

 There’s a low incidence of severe side effects in surgical castrations, with discomfort and swelling, licking and occasional infection noted.
 Similar adverse reactions may occur with Zeuterin, and most do not require medical care.